 What exactly is loneliness?

-According to Cacioppo, Fowler, and Christakis (2009), Loneliness is feeling lonely more than once a week.
+Loneliness is a chronic negative emotion that is experienced due to a lack of social connection or isolation.
+Although alone time can be beneficial, a lack of intimacy and connection with others can cause this unpleasant psychological construct.
 It’s a state of mind where you want human contact but due to an unpleasant state of mind, you fail to connect with other people.
 In short, loneliness is feeling alone and isolated.

-What Arthur H. Brand, Ph.D., a licensed psychologist in Boca Raton, FL, found from his practice is that loneliness is not a clinical disorder.
+However, loneliness is not a clinical disorder.
 It is different from more serious feelings of isolation and alienation, but it can be a sign of deeper psychological issues.
-He says that loneliness may be a temporary feeling but feelings of isolation/alienation may arise from withdrawal from relationships, rejection by others or can be the result of chronic illness.
+Loneliness may be a temporary feeling but feelings of isolation/alienation may arise from withdrawal from relationships, rejection by others or can be the result of chronic illness.

 There are various external and internal causes of feeling lonely including –

 - Disturbed family relationships such as divorce

 - Psychological issues like social anxiety or depression

 The more we experience social isolation, the more we feel lonely and threatened which forces us to seek more isolation, which in turn amplifies the feeling of loneliness.

 Do you know that the pain of chronic illness is highly detrimental to your health?